mozilla/vautomator-serverless/README.md

 - Scheduled HTTP Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
 - Scheduled TLS Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
 - Scheduled SSH Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
+- An endpoint to retrieve the scan results for a given host (`/results`)
 - Manually add a host to the scan queue (for PoC purposes).

 All API endpoints are currently protected by an API key.
 This will be replaced with SSO integration.